 It’s fair to say that over the past few years, Amex has made it harder for cardholders to recoup the card’s annual fee by making us jump through an annoying number of hoops to trigger the various rebates, and by adding rebates that not all cardholders will find useful.

-However, that being said, I still think that if you’re a keen traveler and can use the great benefits that this card offers, card_name can still be a great card to hold as it’s a card that can significantly improve the quality of your trips.
+However, that being said, I still think that if you’re a keen traveler and can use the useful benefits that this card offers, card_name can still be a great card to hold as it’s a card that can significantly improve the quality of your trips.

 The key to making sure that you’re someone who will benefit from adding card_name to their wallet is to consider just how many of the statement credits you’ll be able to use, and to then see exactly how much the card will cost you every year.